The restaurant intelligence already powering AI dining answers.

 - -Everything in Standard

-- -Formality + service style
+- -Noise, formality, service style

-- -Cuisine authenticity
+- -Cuisine authenticity score

 - -Local vs tourist clientele